San Antonio Child Custody Attorneys

 In Texas, the Courts presume that it’s in a child’s best interest for both parents to share joint conservatorship of the child.
 This means the parents share most rights, duties, and choices regarding the child, but one parent has the right of primary to determine where the child lives and goes to school.
 The other parent has visitation times and is often ordered to pay child support.

 We can help you navigate these support issues and arrive at a determination that serves everyone's interest.
-Whether you are approaching this process for the first time or need to resolve a dispute or petition for a post-decree modification, our knowledgeable San Antonio child support lawyers are ready to help with this and any family law matter that arises.
+Whether you are approaching this process for the first time or need to resolve a dispute or petition for a post-decree modification, our knowledgeable San Antonio child custody lawyers are ready to help with this and any family law matter that arises.

 Determining Custody in Texas

-Under the Texas Family Code, the courts will consider parenting history and experiences of the parents involving the child(ren) in that case.
+Under the Texas Family Code, the courts will consider parenting history and experiences of the parents involving the child(ren) in that child custody case.
 This includes where the child physically lived most of the time and which parent made most of the classic questions of parenting, including but not limited to: educational decisions, medical care, who spends time caring for and nurturing the children.

 Other factors that will be considered include: